Mahanoy Area School District v. B.L.

 Mahanoy Area School District v.
-B.L., 594 U.S. 180 (2021), was a United States Supreme Court case involving the ability of schools to regulate student speech made off-campus, including speech made on social media.
+B.L., 594 U.S. 180 (2021) was a United States Supreme Court case involving the ability of schools to regulate student speech made off-campus, including speech made on social media.
 The case challenged past interpretations of Tinker v.
 Des Moines Independent Community School District and Bethel School District v.
-Fraser (previous Supreme Court decisions related to student speech which may be disruptive to the educational environment) in light of online communications.
+Fraser – previous Supreme Court decisions related to student speech which may be disruptive to the educational environment – in light of online communications.

-The case centered on Brandi Levy (initially identified as B.L. in pleadings (Note: At the time that the lawsuit was filed, Levy was a minor; legal files listed her as B.L. to protect her identity, with her parents as co-plaintiffs.)), a student at Mahanoy Area High School in Mahanoy City, Pennsylvania, who posted an angry, profane Snapchat message from an off-campus location after she failed to make the school's varsity cheerleading squad.
+The case centered on Brandi Levy (initially identified as "B.L." in court documents (Note: At the time that the lawsuit was filed, Levy was a minor; legal files listed her as B.L. to protect her identity, with her parents as co-plaintiffs.)), a student at Mahanoy Area High School in Mahanoy City, Pennsylvania, who posted an angry, profane Snapchat message from an off-campus location after she failed to make the school's varsity cheerleading squad.
 Though sent to a private circle of friends and deleted later, the message was shown to school staff, and Levy was suspended from cheerleading for one year under the school's policy relating to social media.

-The Supreme Court affirmed the Third Circuit's judgment in regards to Levy's case in an 8–1 decision in June 2021, though it did not agree with the Third Circuit's opinion related to off-campus speech relative to Tinker.
+The Supreme Court affirmed the Third Circuit's judgment in favor of Levy in an 8–1 decision in June 2021, though it did not agree with the Third Circuit's opinion related to off-campus speech relative to Tinker.
 The Court affirmed that through Tinker, schools may have a valid interest in regulating student speech off-campus that is disruptive, but did not define when this regulation can occur, leaving that issue open for lower courts in future litigation.
-The Supreme Court ruled specifically for Levy, holding that the school's interests in preventing disruption under Tinker were not sufficient to overcome her First Amendment rights.
+The Supreme Court ruled specifically in favor of Levy, holding that the school's interests in preventing disruption under Tinker were not sufficient to overcome her First Amendment rights.